 - The repayment period, which is when you pay back the borrowed amount

 In most cases, your minimum monthly payments will be only the interest during the draw period.
-You will be responsible for paying back the principal during the repayment period.
+You’ll be responsible for paying back the principal during the repayment period.
 This could result in a higher monthly payment or a balloon payment at maturity.
 If you pay on the principal during the draw period, it becomes available for you to borrow again until the draw period expires.

 One of the major benefits of a HELOC is its flexibility.
 Like a home equity loan, a HELOC can be used for anything you want.
 However, it’s best-suited for long-term, ongoing expenses like home renovations, medical bills or college tuition.
-The amount you can be approved for is based upon a percentage of your home’s appraised value minus what you still owe on your first mortgage.
+The amount you can be approved for is based on a percentage of your home’s appraised value minus what you still owe on your first mortgage.